brand icon Mar4

 Golf Skirts

 I wear this Amazon pleated skirt for errands more often than golf!
-I have the light pink color and it’s too cute to only save for the course.
-I love the length (not too short), the wide waistband, and the fact that it can get sweaty and you can’t tell.
+I have the light pink color, and it’s too cute to save only for the course.
+I love the length (not too short), the wide waistband, and the fact that it can get sweaty, and you can’t tell.
 Size up if you’re on the fence since the waistband is tight.
-If you want a higher quality version of the same style, I absolutely love Lululemon’s skirts.
+If you want a higher-quality version of the same style, I absolutely love Lulemon’s skirts.
 They fit beautifully.

 SPANX Get Moving Skort